staticpagesjs/pages/README.md

 There are numerous sources to consider when it comes to **reading** and **writing** data.
 While the filesystem may be the most common source, other options such as web APIs to access Github, GitLab or other Git repositories can also be utilized.

 I would like to provide the following packages for these file IO related tasks:
-- `@static-pages/fileio`: reader and writer which uses the filesystem.
+- `@static-pages/io`: helpers to read and write to an abstract filesystem.
-- `@static-pages/gitio`: a special reader and writer which can sit on a git repository on the local filesystem, and read/write specific branches without checkouts.
-My use case here is producing a live website in a repository using data from a different source repository, while enabling everyone to work on their separate branches.
+- `@static-pages/gitfs`: a special filesystem implementation which can look into a local git repository, and read/write specific branches without checkouts.
+My use case here is to produce a live website served from a git repository where each branch corresponds to a source git repository branch.
-- `@static-pages/gitlabio`: a reader and writer to allow you to access GitLab repository files.
+- `@static-pages/gitlabfs`: a filesystem implementation to allow you to access GitLab repository files.
-- `@static-pages/githubio`: a reader and writer to allow you to access Github repository files.
+- `@static-pages/githubfs`: a filesystem implementation to allow you to access Github repository files.

 Under consideration: SQL database wrapper packages for SQLite, Oralce, Postgre, Mongo, and any other popular ones.